etsangsplk/malicious-nodes/documentation/meeting-notes/feb28.md

 In this meeting, we discussed details about our project with John and categorised the different node into smaller groups.

-We decided that creating categories help us identify possible connections and draw connections between diffent attacks.
-This could help us to improve and combine the different attack vectors, and come up with better attack ideas.
+We developed categories of attacks on the whiteboard to help us draw connections between the diffent attacks.
+This will help us to improve and combine the different attacks, and come up with better attack ideas.

 ![Whiteboard: Categories](../images/feb28-1.jpg)